“‘Someday’ is a disease that will take your dreams to the grave with you.” — Tim Ferris

-Tim Ferriss’ new book The 4-Hour Chef is now out.
-I had the pleasure of talking with Tim Ferriss about his new book.
+Tim Ferriss’ The 4-Hour Chef is a smash hit I had the pleasure of talking with Tim Ferriss about his new book.

 The 4-Hour Chef is more than a cookbook — it’s a cookbook for life.

 The subtitle of The 4-Hour Chef says it all: The Simple Path to Cooking Like a Pro, Learning Anything, and Living the Good Life.

 The 4-Hour Chef is really a cookbook for skills and a meta-approach for speed learning.

 If you are into rapid learning, this book will help you crack the code and take your learning ability to new levels.